vichen1/RecipesProject/README.md

 ## Final Model

 For the final model, I added 5 more features: `'protein (PDV)'`, `'total fat (PDV)'`, `'sodium (PDV)'`, `'sugar (PDV)'`, and `'saturated fat (PDV)'` to the 2 we had-`'calories'` and `'carbohydrates (PDV)'`.
-I chose the other 5 because I believe that there are negative and positives that these nutrional facts output.
-Adding protein is a positive since this nutrient is needed for recovery and muscle growth.
+I chose the other 5 because I believe there are negatives and positives that these nutrional facts output.
+For example, protein is a positive since this nutrient is needed for recovery and muscle growth.
 While a negative like `'saturated fat (PDV)'`, can lead to the increase in heart diseases.
 These features added will make my final model more accurate since I am calculating both the negatives and positives together.

 The model that I am using is a Random Forest Classifier which is trained to predict whether a recipe is healthy based on nutritional facts.
-It uses 7 features stated befire which are scaled for consistency.
+It uses 7 features stated before which are scaled for consistency.
 A GridSearchCV to find-tune hyperparameters: The `n_estimators` parameter controls the number of trees in the forest, with values of 50 and 100 being tested to balance performance and efficiency.
 The `max_depth` parameter limits how deep each tree can grow, with values of 5 and 10 helping to prevent overfitting.
 The `min_samples_split` parameter determines the minimum number of samples needed to split a node, with values of 2, 5, and 10 being tested to ensure the model generalizes well.
 Lastly, the `criterion` parameter tests both "gini" and "entropy" to determine the best method for measuring the quality of splits in the decision trees.

 The accuracy score is now **0.991788**, meaning 99.18% of the time this model was able to predict the recipe is healthy which is a huge improvement from our baseline model (0.7525).
 The F1-score has also improved being **0.991785** from our baseline model (0.7591), since our F1-score is super high, we can ensure that this final model balances precision and recall, ensuring high accuracy without bias towards false positives or false negatives.
 Since these are huge improvements, this suggests that our adjustment to the final model is effiency for our predictions.